tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 `https://feedstock-to-function.lbl.gov/api/v1/{resource_type}[/{parameters}]`

 1. The initial part of the URI (https://feedstock-to-function.lbl.gov/api/v1/) is a preamble, specifying a https REST request.
 The v1 denotes version 1 of the API, to provide flexibility to support multiple versions of the API in future.

-2.
-{request_type} specifies the kind of information or operation being requested.
+2.{resource_type} specifies the kind of information or operation being requested.
-Currently supported request types include "materials", "battery", "reaction", "mpquery" and "api_check".
-3. {identifier} is an identifier for the specific information requested.
-Depending on the {request_type}, an identifier may or may not be necessary.
-4. {parameters} - Some requests require additional parameters to be provided.
+Currently supported request types include "chemicals" and "blends"

+3. {parameters} - Some requests require additional parameters to be provided.

 ### General Response Format